 Computed Shapes: Add + Concat + Reshape#

-This example shows how BasicShapeBuilder tracks symbolic dimension expressions through a sequence of Add, Concat, and Reshape nodes, and compares the result with the standard onnx.shape_inference.infer_shapes().
+This example shows how BasicShapeBuilder tracks symbolic dimension expressions through a sequence of Add, Concat, and Reshape nodes, and compares the result with the standard onnx.shape_inference.infer_shapes() and the onnx-shape-inference package from PyPI.

 The key difference is that onnx.shape_inference.infer_shapes can only propagate shapes when dimensions are statically known integers.
 When the model contains dynamic (symbolic) dimensions it typically assigns None (unknown) to most intermediate results.
 BasicShapeBuilder instead keeps the dimensions as symbolic arithmetic expressions so that output shapes are expressed in terms of the input dimension names.